This section covers the necessary procedures for administration of the SPTO courses, exams and certifications.

 The fee for this is £5 for three years and is paid by the training organisation.
 Registered SPTOs will be reminded prior to the end of their three-year term that they must update the currency of their qualification.

-The accredited training organisation, and not PWTAG, will provide updates.
+The PWTAG Approved Training Organisation, and not PWTAG, will provide updates.